MeowMeowLady/InstanceSeg-Without-Voxelwise-Labeling/README.md

 Dong M, Liu D, Xiong Z, et al. Instance Segmentation from Volumetric Biomedical Images Without Voxel-Wise Labeling[C]//International Conference on Medical Image Computing and Computer-Assisted Intervention.
 Springer, Cham, 2019: 83-91.

 Note:
-There is a typo in the experiment part of our MICCAI paper： The input size for our mouse brain dataset is 128*256*256 instead of 12*256*256.
+There is a typo in the experiment part of our MICCAI paper： The image size for our mouse brain dataset is 128x256x256 instead of 12x256x256.